faenrandir/a_careful_examination/responses/response_to_a_TBM_brother.md

 > Compounding the problem was the fact that the cause of cholera was a mystery to the pioneers.
 They didn't know how to defend themselves from cholera bacteria, which secrete a toxin that inflames the large intestine, causing diarrhea and rapid dehydration.
 In severe cases, cholera can kill within hours.

-Literally **hundreds** of Mormon Pioneers would have survived their trek if they would have merely boiled their water before drinking--i.e., if they had been drinking _hot drinks_.
-The "destroying angel" descended upon them in fury because they didn't boil their water.
+Hundreds of Mormon Pioneers would have survived their trek if they would have merely boiled their water before drinking--i.e., if they had been drinking hot drinks.

 Or, God could have merely said something like, "don't drink water downstream from where people are pooping."
-Something that simple would have also saved them, but why would Mormon God have actually revealed something in advance of science?
-No, it took a bunch of godless, liberal scientists to finally figure out "germs".
+Something that simple would have also saved so many of them.

 And, the Word of Wisdom seems to be wrong about tea and coffee, [for example](https://www.escardio.org/The-ESC/Press-Office/Press-releases/higher-coffee-consumption-associated-with-lower-risk-of-death).